irfanhakim-as/charts/mika/flex/README.md

      - Port: `8989`.
      - Use SSL: `Disabled`.
      - API Key: Get the API key from the Sonarr web interface at `Settings > General > Security > API Key` and paste it in this field.

-     - Click the **Test** button to verify the settings and for it to load some data from the Sonarr server.
+      Click the **Test** button to verify and load some data from the Sonarr server based on the current settings, then continue:

      - Quality Profile: Expand the dropdown and select the desired quality profile i.e. `HD-1080p`.
      - Root Folder: Expand the dropdown and select the folder where your TV media is stored i.e. `/data/TV` or `/flex/Media/TV`.
      - Language Profile: `Deprecated`.